MaximBezpalchuk/spring-boot-university/README.md

 The program features:
 - change DAO layer from JDBC to hibernate
-- delete own mappers to hibernate auto-mapping by method-names (you can check named queries and named native queries in branch commits)
+- delete own mappers to hibernate auto-mapping
+- named queries and named native queries on models

 Stack updated:
 - Hibernate